-In a climate where balseros continue to journey to U.S. shores, it is necessary to examine how U.S. visual culture obscures the deaths that happen at its borders.
-Resisting false closure, this paper treats absence as a site of potential by proposing the rafts as sites for alternative memorials that contend with the ongoing nature of the balsero phenomenon.
+In a climate where migration is one of the most urgent humanitarian issues of our time, it is necessary to examine how U.S. visual culture obscures the deaths that happen at its borders.
+Resisting false closure, this paper treats absence as a site of potential by proposing the abandoned rafts as sites for alternative memorials to the lost balseros.

 A revised chapter of this Master’s thesis appeared in Sightlines, published by the Graduate Program in Visual & Critical Studies at California College of the Arts, 2015, pp. 192–212.

 You can find a copy of this version in the Smithsonian Learning Lab’s teaching collection titled “Cuban Balseros: Using Art and Artifact to Explore an American Immigration Story.”
 The collection includes lesson materials from Harvard’s Project Zero and artwork by Cuban American artist Luis Cruz Azaceta.
 It also includes a video that delves into the construction of a raft from the Smithsonian’s collection that was donated in the early 90s by Humberto Sánchez, one of the subjects of the paper.

 - “From the Monumental to the Makeshift: Memorializing the Cuban Rafter Crisis After Twenty-Five Years,” New Directions in Cuban Studies, Cuban Heritage Collection at the University of Miami, Miami, FL (October 17-18, 2019).

 - “Porous Borders, Watery Graves: Diasporic Memorials to the Migrant Dead,” Twelfth Conference on Cuban and Cuban-American Studies, Cuba and Puertoa Rico: Two Wings of One Bird?, Cuban Research Institute at Florida International University, Miami, FL (February 14-15, 2019).